fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-If we want to finetune it a little bit further, since we already have a _Diagnosis_ type defined in the backend, we might just want to refer to the _Diagnosis_ types code field directly, in case the type of it ever changes, like this:
+If we want to finetune it a little bit further, since we already have a <i>Diagnosis</i> type defined in the backend, we might just want to refer to the <i>Diagnosis</i> types code field directly, in case the type of it ever changes, like this:

 ```js
 interface BaseEntry {